top of page

 Closed Rhinoplasty Korea for Low Nasal Bridge and Bulbous Tip Correction

-Low nasal bridge combined with a bulbous nasal tip requires structural elevation and reinforcement rather than simple height augmentation.
+A low nasal bridge combined with a bulbous nasal tip requires structural reinforcement rather than simple augmentation.

 This case involves a primary rhinoplasty patient seeking correction of a low nasal bridge and bulky nasal tip while maintaining a natural and harmonious appearance.